 “The basis of our political systems is the right of the People to make and to alter their Constitutions of Government.
 But the Constitution which at any time exists, until changed by an explicit and authentic act of the whole People is sacredly obligatory upon all.” –George Washington

 The first significant instance of constitutional interpretation by the federal judiciary was the 1803 case of Marbury v.
 Madison.
 The Supreme Court, under Chief Justice John Marshall, denied a plaintiff’s claim because it relied on the Judiciary Act of 1789, which the court ruled unconstitutional.

-In the 20th century, the Marbury precedent, in the hands of anarchic judicial activists, would serve to greatly expand the limits of judicial powers outlined in Article III of our Constitution in a frontal assault on the Rule of Law rivaled only by the constitutional disputes leading to the War Between the States.
+In the 20th century, the Marbury precedent, in the hands of anarchic judicial activists, would serve to progressively violate the limits of judicial powers outlined in Article III of our Constitution in a frontal assault on the Rule of Law rivaled only by the constitutional disputes leading to the War Between the States.

 Prior to Woodrow Wilson’s establishment of the socialist framework upon which Franklin Roosevelt built his “New Deal” expansion of central government authority in the 1930s, the courts were still largely populated with originalists, those who properly rendered legal interpretation based on the Constitution’s “original intent.”
 But Roosevelt grossly exceeded the constitutional restrictions on his office and that of the legislature in his failed “New Deal” policies during the Great Depression.

 So determined was Roosevelt to enact his social welfare policies in defiance of constitutional limitations on the role of the central government, that in 1937 he sought to increase the number of justices on the Supreme Court from nine to 15, with the expectation that his appointees would give him a favorably predisposed activist majority.
 (It is no coincidence that the term “living constitution” was coined the same year.)